 Reaching Gen Z means finding the social channels it uses.
 CivicScience, a Consumer and Marketing Intelligence Company, reports that 72% of Gen Z visit YouTube daily.
 They spend time watching videos, as well as chatting via apps such as Voxxer or Slack.

-Gen Z tends to see email as outdated, and they are more likely to open a chat message.
+Gen Z tends to see email as outdated, and they are more likely to open a chat or text message.
 Using native apps, Facebook, Instagram and Snapchat come naturally to them.
 They tend to take a multi-faceted approach to social media, using channels for different purposes.
 They will use Snapchat for capturing real-life moments, Twitter for news bites and Instagram to showcase their aspirations.

 Media attention may be focused on newer platforms but according to a recent Criteo study, 54,9% of Gen Z use Facebook more than once a day, followed by Snapchat and Instagram.